tinymce/tinymce-docs/migration-from-4x.md

 **Listbox** is no longer a supported toolbar button type in TinyMCE 5.0.
 Though listbox has been removed, any functionality provided by custom listbox toolbar buttons can be retained by switching to a different type of toolbar button.

 Any custom listbox toolbar buttons can be converted to a different type of toolbar button using the new methods.
-The recommended toolbar button type to switch to is **Split** button.
+The recommended toolbar button type to switch to is the**Split** button.

 ### Configuration Differences between TinyMCE 4.x and TinyMCE 5.0: